Previous dayMarch 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.2 earthquake 121 km ESE of Bintuni, Indonesia came in on March 30, 2026 at 22:35 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Geolocation places the event at -2.612°N, 134.499°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 4.2 event was detected 121 km ESE of Bintuni, Indonesia on March 30, 2026, with origin time 22:35 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+The epicenter is at -2.612°, 134.499°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30